 Firefighters Without Borders is working closely with several First Nation Communities to address the dire needs that continue to exist relating to fire safety.
-We are pleased to have engaged several key stakeholders, including several First Nations Fire Chiefs and provincial government agencies.
+We are pleased to have engaged several key stakeholders, including several First Nations Fire Chiefs, Independent First Nations Alliance (IFNA) and provincial government agencies.
 As part of our sustainability approach, our team will be putting together community fire safety and public education to extend the ability to keep the community safe from fire as much as possible.
-The Firefighters Without Borders team is especially excited to be having an impact right in our own backyard, where an internal federal government report examining insurance coverage for First Nations found almost half across Canada had “little to no fire protection.”
-The 2011 report determined that First Nations residents were 10 times more likely to die in a house fire than someone living off the reserve.*
+Recent federal studies have shown that residents of First Nation communities are ten times as likely to die in a house fire than those people living in the rest of Canada.*